aiidateam/aiida-core/docs/source/working_with_aiida/resultmanager.rst

 either in ``verdi shell``, or in a python script (as described :doc:`here <../working_with_aiida/scripting>`).
 ``YOURPK`` should be substituted by a valid calculation PK in your database.

-Using the CalculationResultManager instance
+Using the CalcJobResultManager instance
 -------------------------------------------

-Each :class:`CalcJobNode<aiida.orm.node.process.calculation.calcjob.CalcJobNode>` has a ``res`` attribute that is a :class:`~aiida.orm.node.process.calculation.calcjob.CalculationResultManager` instance and gives direct access to parsed data.
+Each :class:`CalcJobNode<aiida.orm.node.process.calculation.calcjob.CalcJobNode>` has a ``res`` attribute that is a :class:`~aiida.orm.utils.calcjob.CalcJobResultManager` instance and gives direct access to parsed data.
 You can access it as
 ::